Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Introduction to Cloud/Introduction to Amazon EC2 lab/README.md

 +   Select the check box next to the Amazon EC2 Web-Server that you created, and then choose the Details tab.

 +   Copy the Public IPv4 address of your instance to your clipboard.
++   n your web browser, open a new tab, paste the IP address that you just copied, and then press Enter.

+Question: Are you able to access your web server?
+Why not?

+You are not currently able to access your web server because the security group is not permitting inbound traffic on port 80, which is used for HTTP web requests.
+This is a demonstration of how to use a security group as a firewall to restrict the network traffic that is allowed in and out of an instance.

+To correct this issue, you now update the security group to permit web traffic on port 80.

++   Keep the browser tab open, but return to the EC2 Management Console tab.

++   In the left navigation pane, choose Security Groups.

++   Next to Web Server security group, select the  check box.

++   Choose the Inbound rules tab.

++   The security group currently has no rules.
++   Choose Edit inbound rules, and then choose Add rule and configure the following options:

+Type: Choose HTTP.
+Source: Choose Anywhere-IPv4.
++   Choose Save rules

++   Return to the web server browser tab with the public IPv4 address that you previously opened, and choose  to refresh the page.

+You should see the message Hello From Your Web Server!